FDA/CiPA/README.md

 [AP_simulation/](AP_simulation/) contains code to propagate uncertainty in drug effects to action potential (AP) simulations.
 Results from [hERG_fitting/](hERG_fitting/) and [Hill_fitting/](Hill_fitting/) are used as model inputs ([README.md](AP_simulation/README.md)).

 ## Work Specific to Validation Paper
-All files have been added to [Validation/](Validation/) for doing hERG_fitting on all 28 drugs (use the hERG_fitting code in the "Training" folder to do this).
+Use the hERG_fitting code in the "Training" folder to do hERG fitting on all 28 drugs.
 Hill_fitting contains four different data sets:
 * manual training
 * manual validation
 * high-throughput training